Chuyun-Shen/runx/README.md

 # runx - An experiment management tool

-runx helps to automate common tasks while doing research:
+This is an variant of runx to surpport docker users. runx helps to automate common tasks while doing research:
 * hyperparameter sweeps
 * logging, tensorboard, checkpoint management